+Goal 3.
 Increase economic growth and prosperity that supports communities and businesses.

 • Economic Contribution.
 Jobs and output generated by projects is the most direct way to measure whether a project supports economic growth and prosperity.
-Co-benefits of public health strategies can also be qualitatively evaluated.
 Changes in employment and output can be modeling through IMPLAN and other economic modeling tool, or through quantitative calculations.
 While it will be beneficial to determine jobs generated for different income and skill levels, most of the available economic modeling tools do not provide this level of detail.
 However, it may be possible to examine the existing job and income profile of specific economic sectors in which job growth is anticipated as a result of freight investments to get a general sense of the occupational impacts of freight investments.
-The project can also be qualitatively evaluated for providing opportunities for workforce development.